 Aesthetic resin cement

-Aesthetic resin cement contains translucent resins that are available in different shades.
-It is normally used for bonding indirect composite or all-ceramic restorations.
+Aesthetic resin cement contains translucent resins that are available in different shades, meaning it can be made to match the natural tooth color.
+It is normally used for bonding all-ceramic and indirect composite restorations, including repairing a chipped tooth.
 This type of glue has high resistance and utility and a unique composition that does not break apart or dissolve.

 How do dentists choose dental glue?